In Lanaudière, accessibility is at the heart of our concerns.

-The Lanaudière region is known for its vast open spaces, making it an unmissable playground in both summer and winter.
+The Lanaudière region, known for its wide-open spaces, is a must-visit destination, whether in summer or winter.
 It also stands out for its commitment to accessibility.
-Whether you're an outdoor enthusiast, a nature lover or simply looking for a family outing.
+Whether you’re an outdoor enthusiast, a nature lover, or simply looking for a family outing, Lanaudière welcomes you with open arms and offers a wide range of activities suitable for everyone.

 In collaboration with the Association régionale de loisirs pour personnes handicapées de Lanaudière (ARLPHL), we have compiled a directory of places where adapted equipment is available free of charge and where accessibility is a priority.